Xpertians/OpenSourceAdvisoryDatabase-specs/README.md

 * References: External resources or documentation links.

 For a complete definition, refer to schema.json or the documentation.

-# Contributing
-Contributions to the schema or examples are welcome!
-To contribute:

-* Fork the repository.
-* Make your changes.
-* Submit a pull request for review.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.